 How to Implement

-Define the Command interface with a method
+Declare the command interface with a single execution method.

 Pros and Cons

-- Allows deferred execution of operations.
+- You can implement deferred execution of operations.

 Relations with Other Patterns

 - Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.

 - Command establishes unidirectional connections between senders and receivers.

 - Mediator eliminates direct connections between senders and receivers, forcing them to communicate indirectly via a mediator object.